Thursday, 2 April 2020

 By Leslie Norris

-· The poet conveys that the tiger should be free to hide himself behind the long grass to catch its prey and terrorise the villagers living at the outskirts the forest.
+· The poet conveys that the tiger should be free and ferocious the way God has created him.
+He should be free to hide himself behind the long grass to catch its prey and terrorise the villagers living at the outskirts the forest.

 · Ironically, the tiger in the zoo is powerless and feels helpless in front of the visitors who tease him for their amusement.
 Alone, he hears the noise of the patrolling cars and stares at the brilliant stars.

-· The poet emphasises that cage life of a tiger is a stark contrast to that of a free tiger that lives the way God has created him.
+· The poem presents the cage life of a tiger as a stark contrast to that of a free tiger that lives the way God has created him emphasising that 'freedom is everyone's birth right'.

 Line by Line Explanation: